FAQs | Repair Videos | Academy | Newsletter | Podcast | Contact

 2) Makes removing boards a snap

 Sometimes after working on ADC, mainboards, jazz boards, genesis boards, utah boards, and beta boards, it's a relief to repair a fridge where the defrost is controlled by a good old standard timer.
 That is until you have to use the Whirlpool universal timer and have to re-read those "encoded" instructions.
 Over a year ago, when I had some time (and this timer) on my hands, I decided to break that code.
-Recently, I discussed this info but forgot what I came up with and it took some time to find my post.
+Recently, I discussed this info but forgot what I came up with and it took some time

 Most techs are aware of one or two common mainboards used in GE Arctica and Profile type fridges.
 The most common I suggest you have in stock as part of my GE Fridge Survival Kit ( see http://appliantology.org/blog/1/entry-730-ge-refrigerator-repair-survival-kit/)